Culberson County, Texas: Education

 All of the county is in the Culberson County-Allamoore Independent School District.

 All of the county is in the service area of Odessa College.

 Politics

-Like most counties in heavily Hispanic South Texas, Culberson County leans Democratic.
-The last Republican presidential candidate to carry the county was George W. Bush in 2004, who drew even with Kerry among Hispanic voters in the state.
+Like most counties in heavily Hispanic South Texas, Culberson County leaned Democratic.
+However, Republican Donald Trump won the county by nearly 17 points in 2024.
+Prior to 2024, the last Republican presidential candidate to carry the county was George W. Bush in 2004, who drew even with Kerry among Hispanic voters in the state.
+Democratic strength has declined in the county in recent years, with Joe Biden barely receiving over 50% of the vote in 2020.